saumitrasapre/Emotionally-Aware-Chatbot/test/data/nlu/nlu_insomnia.md

 - I get night terrors
 - I get the worst dreams
 - Bad dreams keep me up
+- I get scary dreams

+## intent:ask_bot_scared
+- Do you have nightmares?
+- Are you scared?
+- Do you have bad dreams?
+- Do you get scared?
+- Do you have bad dreams?
+- Do you get scary dreams?

 ## intent:user_irregular_lifestyle
 - I have an irregular lifestyle
 - I think I have an irregular lifestyle
+- My lifestyle is irregular